 To improve the situation:

-**When the sock is worn correctly, with the toes all the way to the end and the bottom strap snug around the foot, it is less likely that the foot will move separately from the sock.
+When the sock is worn correctly, it is less likely that the foot will move separately from the sock.
 Even with some kicking, the Owlet Baby Monitor will get better reads due to a good sock fit.